 The public policies defined by the nine countries that constitute the Amazons Basin differ from one and other, precluding the management of the territory as an entire ecosystem and limiting cooperation mechanisms.
 Moreover, there is a persistent view of Amazonia as a remote territory able to provide infinite natural resources with a demographic gap open to new forms of agriculture and extractive colonisation.
 This view has become more complex over the last 50 years with the new ways in which the region has been integrated into national and international economies.
 Amazonia is considered at a national level as a territory capable of ensuring energy sovereignty and as a source of income based on the production and commercialisation of raw materials.
 At the global level, the region is a provider for significant quantities of commodities, while in parallel seen as the most important source of fresh water and biodiversity, as a regulator of the Planet’s climate and as a carbon sink for large quantities of greenhouse gases.

-Climate change and biodiversity loss are two of the most critical challenges that we have to address during this century, and facing them requires economic models that prioritise on the protection of nature.
+Climate change and biodiversity loss are two of the most critical challenges that we have to address during this century, and facing them requires economic models that prioritise the protection of nature.
 In this path, Amazonia and indigenous people have a lot to contribute.
 I wish that through this development, we can reach into the world, making visible the existing threads that this territory undergoes and the importance of creating an assertive movement towards its preservation.

 Ríos is an ongoing research project based on the topography of the Amazon Basin; it explores the relationship between language and the construction of territory.
-The project introduces a lecture of the topography of the Amazons basin based on observation and analysis of metadata - hashtags from social media, in combination with geo-referenced information related to socio-environmental issues associated with the territory of the basin.
+The project introduces a lecture on the topography of the Amazons basin based on observation and analysis of metadata - hashtags from social media, in combination with geo-referenced information related to socio-environmental issues associated with the territory of the basin.

 Each sculpture is based on digital elevation models that result from the process of combining: